core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 This section clarifies that the "CoAP Content-Formats" registry allows temporary registrations within the 0-255 and 256-9999 ranges.
 The range 10000-64999 does not allow temporary registrations.

-A temporary registration may be created for example by an IANA early allocation action, requested by the authors of an Internet Draft in the IETF stream.
+A temporary registration may be created for example by an IANA early allocation action, as requested by the authors of an Internet-Draft in the IETF stream.
 Alternatively, it may be created because the referenced media type is still provisional (that is, included in the IANA "Provisional Standard Media Type" registry {{IANA.provisional-standard-media-types}}).

 A temporary registration is marked by an IANA note with the label "TEMPORARY" in the  "Content Type" column of the corresponding registry entry.